-In accordance with Delaware law, our Board has approved and declared advisable the proposed amendment and is recommending it to shareholders for approval.
+In accordance with Delaware law, our Board has approved and declared advisable the amendment and restatement of our charter, including the elimination of the Article 16 Amendment Provision, and is recommending it to shareholders for approval.
 Under our charter and Delaware law, approval of Proposal 5 will require the affirmative vote of holders of at least 80% of our outstanding shares of common stock.
+If Proposal 5 is approved, our shareholders will be deemed to have approved an amended and restated certificate of incorporation of Dover incorporating the elimination of the Article 16 Amendment Provision set forth in Appendix B.

 Abstentions and broker non-votes will have the effect of votes against the proposal.
-If this Proposal 5 is approved by shareholders, the Board has authorized the officers of Dover to file with the Delaware Secretary of State a certificate of amendment to our charter incorporating the amendment to Article 16 set forth in Appendix B. The amendment to our charter will become effective on the date the certificate of amendment is filed with the Delaware Secretary of State (or at such later effective date set forth in the certificate of amendment).
-If Proposal 5 is not approved by the requisite vote, the proposed amendment to Article 16 of our charter will not be implemented and Dover's current voting requirements contained therein will remain in place.
+If this Proposal 5 is approved by shareholders, the Board has authorized the officers of Dover to file with the Delaware Secretary of State an amended and restated certificate of incorporation incorporating the elimination of the Article 16 Amendment Provision as set forth in Appendix B. The amendment and restatement of our charter will become effective on the date the amended and restated certificate of incorporation is filed with the Delaware Secretary of State (or at such later effective date set forth therein).
+If Proposal 5 is not approved by the requisite vote, the elimination of the Article 16 Amendment Provision of our charter will not be implemented and Dover's current voting requirements contained therein will remain in place.